shadwad/QuantumCodeChallengeHackathon/SmartCityQCWizard/README.md

 ## Project Participation Rules and Guidelines
 To ensure a smooth and fair experience for all participants, please carefully read and adhere to the following rules and guidelines.
-These instructions aim to provide clarity and structure for the project period, from team formation to submission and final judgment.
-If there are any questions, please get in touch with the Womanium team on the Womanium Discord server.

 ### Eligibility:
   1. To participate in the project, you must be successfully enrolled in the Quantum Code Challenge Hackathon.